THE DOVER WAR MEMORIAL PROJECT

 We will remember thee.

-From Auntie Alice, Uncle Ted, and Cousin Audrey.
+From Auntie Alice, Uncle Ted, and Cousin Audrey

-In loving memory of our darling nephew, Henry William John Hammond, who was killed in a motor accident at Dunkirk on April 9th 1940.
+In loving memory of our darling nephew, Henry William John Hammond, who was killed in a motor accident at Dunkirk on April 9 1940.
 Though his voice we cannot hear, we shall never lose sweet memories of one we loved so dear.
 From his loving Auntie Florrie, Uncle Stan, and Cousins June and Shirley

 Harper, C. A. P.

-He was the "beloved only son" of Alfred Harry and Flora Catherine Harper, of The Admiral Harvey, Dover, and brother to Cath.
+He was the "beloved only son" of Alfred Harry and Flora Catherine Harper, of The Admiral Harvey, Dover, and brother to Cath'

-"Fear naught, a beautiful memory clings".
+"Fear naught, a beautiful memory clings"

 "Fear naught.
-Splendid you passed, the great surrender made, into the light that never more shall fade."
+Splendid you passed, the great surrender made, into the light that never more shall fade"

 James Richard Harris, 1475736, was a Private in the Army Catering Corps.
-He died aged 20 on 26 December 1941, and is buried at Buckland, Dover.
+He died aged 20 on 26 December 1941, and is 1942, courtesy Dover Expressburied at Buckland, Dover.
+Section C 10, Grave 9

 He was the son of John and Emily Elizabeth Harris, from Buckland.
+At the bottom of his headstone are the words, "Sunshine passes, shadows fall, but love and memory of him outlive all".

 in memoriam 1942